CaptTofu/terraform-aws-setup/README.md

 Add hosts as you need.
 There is a simple basic host already there.

+Compliments to the Kraken project by Samsung where I was able to work with their example and whittle it down to this and add a few things.

 To see what it does:

 terraform plan